cjacker/opensource-toolchain-bouffalo-lab/README.md

 A script [check-bootheader.sh](./misc/check-bootheader.sh) at `misc` dir can be used to check whether bin file has a bootheader or not.

-If you want to strip the "fw_header0" section from final bin file, you should strip the first 4k of bin file:
+If you want to strip the "fw_header0" section from final 'bin' file, you should strip the first 4k as:

 ```
 tail -c +4097 new_firmware_format.bin >old_firmware_format.bin
 ```

-Such stripped firmware can be programmed by 'bflb-mcu-tool' to '0xX2000' again.
+Such stripped firmware can be programmed by 'bflb-mcu-tool' to '0xN2000' again.

 ## Programming tools installation